 The Racha Resort has installed a high season floating jetty in the southern corner.
 You’re welcome to tie your dinghy to the jetty, if you’re eating at the hotel.
 Tie up close to the beach to avoid hampering the resort’s transfer boats.

 The diving and snorkelling are excellent.
-The beach is frequented every day by dive boats and day trippers so, if you have crew leaving, opportunities for transportation back to Phuket are many.
+Dive boats and day trippers frequent the beach every day, so if you have crew leaving, opportunities for transportation back to Phuket are many.

-The evenings are peaceful after the day-trip boats have departed, making this a delightful night anchorage, following a spectacular sunset in this west facing bay.
+Racha Yai evenings are peaceful after the day-trip boats have departed, making this a delightful night anchorage, following a spectacular sunset in this west facing bay.
 There are several walking tracks to other beaches and across the island.
-Dive tanks can be filled on the beach.
+You can fill your dive tanks on the beach.